Vaginitis in Kids: Understanding Symptoms, Causes, and Swimming-Related Risks

 Treatment for vaginitis depends on its cause:

-• Infections: A vaginal yeast infection or bacterial infection is typically treated with antifungal or antibiotic medications.
+• Infections: A vaginal yeast infection or bacterial infection is typically treated with antifungal or antibiotic medications (more common in teens or adults).

 • Irritants: Avoiding harsh soaps, detergents, and bubble baths is key to reducing irritation.